perechen/ESU_24_comptext/README.md

 	- Wednesday.
 Sampling slaughterhouse and bootstrap bloodbath
 	- Thursday.
 Revenge of replication studies and own projects’ purgatory
 	- Friday.
 Student hackaton (+ Frigthful future of text analysis)

+## Reading
+Have a look at the reading list we have prepared for the [Digital Humanities Summer Institute](https://github.com/JoannaBy/DHSI2024-DIY/blob/main/before_the_course/reading.md).

+You might also find interesting some other studies published in [Computational Stylistics Group](https://computationalstylistics.github.io/publications/).